powsybl/powsybl-open-rao/docs/input-data/crac.md

 One network action can combine one or multiple elementary actions.
 These are the types of elementary actions handled in OpenRAO:

+#### Terminals connection actions

+It consists in the opening or the closing of all terminals of a connectable of the network.

-#### Topological actions
+#### Switch actions

-It consists in the opening or the closing of one branch or one switch of the network.
+It consists in the opening or the closing of one switch of the network.

-#### PST set-point
+#### Phase tap changer tap position actions

 It consists in the modification of the tap of a PST to a pre-defined target tap.

+#### Generator actions

+It consists in the modification of a generator active power to a pre-defined value.

-#### Injection set-point
+#### Load actions

+It consists in the modification of a load active power to a pre-defined value.

+#### Dangling line actions

-It consists in the modification of an injection (load, generator, dangling line or shunt compensator) to a pre-defined set-point.
+It consists in the modification of a dangling line active power to a pre-defined value.

+#### Shunt compensator position actions

+It consists in the modification of a shunt compensator section count to a pre-defined value.

 #### Switch pair